gagoar/SrBuj/README.md

 every time, we end up with a lot of code, ugly code, messy code or at best with an old and known .js.rb file with the same 4 lines...
 Well enough it's enough!
 This is the cure...and comes with a simple treatment too!

 Steps:
- 1. Bundle the gem
+1. bundle the gem
 2. required in your manifest
 3. add the 'magic data attributes' to the element
- 4. Enjoy the js-less ! :-)
+4. enjoy the js-less ! :-)

 This unobtrusive scripting support file is developed for the Ruby on Rails framework, but is not strictly tied to any specific backend.
 You can drop this into any application.